 Skin exams should be done at least annually for most people in Florida.
-If you have a history of skin cancer or extensive sun exposure, then every 3-6 month exams may be recommended.
+If you have a history of skin cancer or extensive sun exposure, then exams may be recommended every 3-6 months.